Madhukar7559/OwnAuth/README.md

 Note
 - Project is built using PyScript and main.py is extracted from [link](https://github.com/pyauth/pyotp/tree/develop/src/pyotp)
-- This is just for experimentation.
-Don't use this even for personal use.
+- <mark>This is just for experimentation.
+Don't use this even for personal use.<mark>

 ## Improvements Yet To Be Done